Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Costs will vary depending on when you buy tickets (they get more expensive closer to the actual performance date), and whether you decide to shell out for the VIP options.

-Transportation Costs
+Transportation

-Lodging Costs
+Lodging

-Because music festivals have their attendees held somewhat captive for the day or days of the event, the food for sale there can be quite expensive.
+Because music festivals have their attendees held somewhat captive for the day or days of the event, the food and drinks for sale there can be quite expensive.
 Think about what you pay at a concert or in an airport to get a sense of what you might need to pay.

-Clothing Costs
+Clothing

 The price tag for a music festival experience can be steep, but it can also be an amazing and memorable experience.
 Here are some ways to bring the costs down so you can be part of the fun.
-And another way saving money can help you that’s worth mentioning: Do a great job cost-cutting, and maybe you can attend an additional festival.

 From tickets to transportation to food, plan out what the day or weekend will entail cost-wise and make a budget.
 This can be done in a journal, on a piece of paper, or in an app.
 You can also learn how to make a budget in Excel.
 If you can plan for this outing months in advance, you can slowly save up for it so your overall budget doesn’t take a major hit.